 For many working-class authors reading and writing was a form of escapism.
 This was also true for Nora; it was one of her passions which she implemented onto her children.
-On a call with Nora’s daughter Rosemary, she told me that her mother passed her passion onto both herself and Frank.
-They were advised to read for fun and as a pass time.
-Because of this, both Rosemary and Frank thank their mother for introducing them to reading.
+On a call with Nora’s daughter Rosemary, she told me that her mother passed her passion on to herself and to her sons, Frank and John.
+They were advised to read for fun and as a pastime.
+Because of this, Rosemary, Frank and John were thankful to their mother for introducing them to reading.

 Nora describes how she read anything that came to hand, and she read the Bible until the ‘pages fell out’ (Hampton, p17).
 As the Bible was such a prominent feature in the home, Nora choosing to read the Bible before any other literature is not uncommon, as I mentioned in my Habits, Culture and beliefs post Nora would be at Sunday School from 9.30 a.m. to 7.30 p.m., school for the rest of the week, and then on top of this helping her mother with her domestic duties, because of this, Nora would not have time to read for pleasure.
-However, Rosemary told me that while minding her baby brother Frank Nora used to place a Dickens’ novel on the pram and push her brother around while reading.
+However, Rosemary told me that while Nora was minding Frank when he was a baby, she used to place a Dickens’ novel on the pram and push her son around while reading.
 Also, with the pocket money she saved she would buy each Dickens’ novel from the Birmingham Mail and would read the collection repeatedly.
 Nora briefly mentions this portraying how she ‘read “David Copperfield” when [she] was nine and anything of Dickens.
 “Robinson Crusoe”, “Uncle Tom’s Cabin” (Hampton.
 17).
-Charles Dickens’ was popular amongst the working classes, Johnathan Rose in his study on ‘Rereading the English Common Reader: A Preface to a History of Audiences’, highlights which authors had the most influence on working-class people. with Dickens coming second before the Bible.
-Dickens regarded himself as one of the common people , he would sympathize with working people, exposing the injustice against them.
+Charles Dickens was popular amongst the working classes.
+In his study on ‘Rereading the English Common Reader: A Preface to a History of Audiences’, Jonathan Rose highlights which authors had the most influence on working-class people.
+Dickens came second after the Bible.
+Indeed, Dickens regarded himself as one of the common people and, in his novels he sympathized with working people, exposing the injustice against them.
 This may be one of the reasons behind Nora’s fascination with Dickens as popular culture ‘accurately reflects the attitudes of the masses’ (1992, p48).
-At times, It could be suggested that Nora inhibits Dickens writing style, as when she talks about working-class people who are poorer than her (mentioned in my Education and Schooling blog post) Nora empathizes with them.
-Like Dickens, she exposes their injustice by mentioning it was the politicians at the time who caused mass poverty.
+At times, It could be suggested that Nora imitates Dickens’ writing style, as when she talks about working-class people who are poorer than her (mentioned in my Education and Schooling blog post) and empathizes with them.
+Like Dickens, she exposes injustice by mentioning it was the politicians at the time who caused mass poverty.